Prosono/SMARTi_BaseComponent/README.md

 ## Go from Basic to Pro

-If you have the Basic version installed and you have upgraded to the pro version, uninstall the smarti integration and re-install it selecting the "pro" version.
+If you have the Basic version installed and you have upgraded to the pro version, uninstall the SMARTi integration and re-install it selecting the "Pro" version.

 # Dependencies: